Get essential skills for today's industry

-The New Zealand Certificate in Foundation Skills – Automotive and Engineering is aimed at preparing you for further study in the automotive and/or engineering industry.
+The NZ Certificate in Foundation Skills (Automotive and Engineering) is aimed at preparing you for further study in the automotive and/or engineering industry.
 Trades people are always in demand, so why not kick-start a trades career with this project-based programme or prepare yourself for further study in automotive and/or engineering industry as you explore, negotiate, interpret and deliver quality outcomes.

 During the practicals you will learn the skills that are needed to carry out real workplace tasks.

 Your study pathway could progress onto: Entry level trade pre-apprentice programmes such as the NZ Certificate in Mechanical Engineering [Level 3] or NZ Certificate in Automotive Engineering [Level 3].

 This programme consists of four courses.
 These are practical and hands-on but will include some theory so that you develop knowledge as well as skills.